Designed For Your Business

 Investing in equipment to meet CQC needs

 A CQC review will pinpoint equipment shortfalls of all kinds.
-Inspections we want to see evidence of reliable systems, processes and practices in place to keep people safe.
+Inspections will want to see evidence of reliable systems, processes and practices in place to keep people safe.

 This includes the provision of adequate equipment, its maintenance and ensuring that equipment is not out-of-date.